 Stock Photos Store

 As for the stock photos store…this month I did absolutely nothing to promote it or try to get sales.
-I was too busy working on the Shopify book and submitting in time for the Genuis Blogger’s Toolkit and now in promoting that toolkit to my audience that I let go the stock photos site and it’ll most likely be like that for another month too.
+I was too busy working on the Genuis Blogger’s Toolkit, and now in promoting that toolkit to my audience that I let go the stock photos site and it’ll most likely be like that for another month too.
 Then, I have plans to circle back around to it and redo the pictures that are uploaded.

 I found a way to make the photos prettier and so I want to go through ALL of the photos and redo every single one of them.
 This will take a massive amount of time.
 I also plan to create more stock photos and bundle more.